Hieukhongbietcode/LF-optimizer/README.md

 ![Tampermonkey](https://img.shields.io/badge/requires-Tampermonkey-00485B)
 ![Browsers](https://img.shields.io/badge/browsers-Firefox%20%7C%20Chrome%20%7C%20Edge-brightgreen)

-A Tampermonkey userscript that streamlines day-to-day work in the Loan Factory portal — turn-time tracking, colour-coded pipelines, one-click copying, and editor conveniences.
+A Tampermonkey userscript that streamlines day-to-day work in the Loan Factory portal — turn-time tracking, colour-coded pipelines, calculated LTV, one-click copying, and editor conveniences.

 > **Personal project.** Not affiliated with, endorsed by, or supported by Loan Factory.
 Use at your own risk.